 - It Takes Energy and Effort: Shopping at a Farmer's Market does require a strategy.
 You have to research the markets in your area, map out your route, block out the time, bring the gear you need to carry your purchases, and schlep it all back to your car.
 It's worth it, but, as we all know, change is hard.
 See my tips and tricks below to streamline your first and help you shop the market like a pro.

 - It's Not a One-Stop Shop: We've all been trained by supermarkets to buy everything we need in one store.
 Farmer's Markets vary in their offerings, but many offer a wide array of products, including produce, meat, fish, eggs, fresh flowers, breads and pastries and prepared foods.
 However, because Farmer's Markets prioritize seasonality, what you'll find on offer will change with the seasons and will be impacted by the weather, as all farming is.
-Also, every Market is different.
-The only way to know what a Market offers is to visit and see.
-I personally love that it's an adventure every time.

 - Weather Can Add a Degree of Difficulty: If the weather doesn't cooperate - or if it is spectacular, it impacts which fruits and vegetables show up at the market.
 Too much rain, not enough sun, or the perfect amount, all determine what you'll find at the market.
 Additionally, if you shop on a rainy day or on a super hot and sunny one, plan accordingly about how you'll care for your purchases at the market, in the car, and on the way home.